plowsai/llmswitcher/README.md

 # LLM-Switcher
-<p> Dynamically switch between different LLM's if you reach a token limit, without stopping flow </p>
+<p> Route between different LLM's based on a prompt.
+This helps reduce the cost of using an LLM that might be more expensive and or less performant on the task being prompted</p>

 ## Use Cases